FAIRmat-NFDI/nomad-docs/docs/howto/plugins/actions.md

 to get the status of the workflow.

 When `trigger_get_action_status` is clicked, the status for the available `workflow_id` is requested and is saved as a string in `workflow_status` quantity.
-This status can be mainly `RUNNING`, `COMPLETED` or `TERMINATED`.
+This status can be mainly `RUNNING`, `COMPLETED`, `FAILED`, `CANCELLED` or `TERMINATED`.
 Everytime a workflow run is triggered, the status for it is also requested.

 It is also possible to re-trigger the workflow run if the status is not `RUNNING`.
 Of course, the new workflow run will now have a different workflow